Ddystopia/rfcs/text/0000-forget-marker-trait.md

 # Summary
 [summary]: #summary

-Add a `Forget` marker trait indicating whether is it safe to skip the destructor before the type exits the scope and basic utilities to work with `!Forget` types.
-Introduce a seamless migration route for the standard library and esosystem.
+Add a `Forget` marker trait indicating whether it is safe to skip the destructor before the type exits the scope and basic utilities to work with `!Forget` types.
+Introduce a seamless migration route for the standard library and ecosystem.

 # Motivation
 [motivation]: #motivation